-- 7.2 We have decided not to allow any firm to use the FCA logo in any circumstances.
+- 7.1 This chapter explains what payment institutions (Pls) and e-money institutions (EMIs) may say about their regulatory status and the restriction on the use of our logo. - We have decided not to allow any firm to use the FCA logo in any circumstances.
 Our reasons are set out in FSA Policy Statement 13/5 of March 2013 at section 2.3 and incorporated into the FCA Handbook in Chapter 5 of the General Provisions Chapter (GEN 5). - 7.3 This does not prevent any PI, EMI or registered account information service provider (RAISP) from making a factual statement about its regulatory status (as is required in the information requirements in Part 6 of the Payment Services Regulations 2017).

 Annex 3 sets out some sample statements for PIs, EMIs and RAISPs to describe their regulatory relationship with us.

-8 Conduct of business requirements
+Conduct of business requirements